 If you are a bicycle dealer, there are additional benefits to joining the IMBA.
 Your membership fee, in a way, may assist in keeping the market for mountain bikes alive and kicking.
 After all, your business can only benefit from mountain biking continuing to grow as an enjoyable form of recreation.
 Your membership may help keep you in tune with cycling events going on in your area, too.
 The IMBA also has an interactive map of all member retailers on its Web site, which could add to your exposure in the marketplace [source: IMBA].

 Additionally, the IMBA has partnered with various local organizations that you may also be interested in joining, depending on your whereabouts.
 The Southern Off-Road Bicycle Association (SORBA), for example, is the largest nonprofit mountain biking association found in the Southeast.
 Its goal is similar to that of the IMBA -- to promote mountain biking through trail access, preservation and development [source: SORBA].

-For more information about the IMBA and other cycling-related topics, visit the links on the next page.
+For more information about the IMBA and other cycling-related topics, visit the links below.

 - International Mountain Bicycling Association.
 "IMBA History;' "IMBA History -- A Chronology;" "Membership;" "Membership Benefits: Individuals and Families;" "More Trails = More Sales;" "Get Involved with the National Mountain Bike Patrol!;" "Benefits;" (Accessed 1/06/10).https://www.imba.com/